spm/spm-docs/docs/tutorials/opm/coreg/index.md

-# Optical Co-registration
+# Co-registration
+Co-registration refers to the process of working out the position of the OPM sensors relative to the brain.
+There are many factors that influence this process.
+For instance, are you using a generic helmet or a subject specific helmet?
+Do you have an MRI of the participant or do you wish to use a template MRI?
+Do you have fiducial points or do have head-shape points from an optical scan?

+## Co-registration to a template with an optical scanner
 When we do not have an MRI for a participant we can register the MNI template scalp to the participant's head shape.
 We will then register the  head shape to the helmet and subsequently to the sensor positions.

-## Reading the data
 We first start by reading the data as we normally would.

 ```matlab